homhom24/Lab-10/README.md

-## Hello Keith!
+# Hello Keith!

 This is my submission for lab 10.
-I used one of the sprites (which was difficulties because of the weird naming issue with assets) from the p5.play library 🦄
+I used one of the sprites (which was difficulties because of the weird naming issue with assets) from the p5.play library.
+I created a little sprite named "Bubs". 🦄

 ## What's in this project?